caguthrie/mavens-balance/README.md

 Run the program, creating or appending to balances.csv: `node mavens_pnl.js`

 Run the program in archive mode, moving balances.csv to the archive folder with a datestamp: `node mavens_pnl.js -a`

+Transfer money between two players, which will not affect p/l calculations: `node mavens_pnl.js --transfer 50 --from player1 --to player2`

 ## License